suprugafad/online-shop-back/README.md

 > ```

   - GET api/v1/users?name=:name - get a list of users whose name partially matches the specified parameter.
+    - Server should answer with status code 200 and array of records with name === name if it exists
+    - Server should answer with status code 400 and corresponding message if name is invalid (not uuid)
+    - Server should answer with status code 404 and corresponding message if record with name === name doesn't exist

 | Parameter | Type   | Required | Description                                 |
 |-----------|--------|----------|---------------------------------------------|